Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Trainability Estimation

 \section{Trainability Estimation}

 A PQC $\mathcal{C}(\bm{\theta})$ with measurement observable $O$ is said to exhibit a \textit{barren plateau} if the probability that its gradient significantly deviates from zero decays exponentially with the system size, formally, $\mathbb{P}\left( \abs{\frac{\partial \langle O \rangle_{\bm{\theta}}}{\partial \theta_k}} > \epsilon \right) \leq \order{\exp{ -\alpha n}}$ for all $k$ , where $n$ is the system size, and $\alpha>0$ is a constant.
-In Ref.~\cite{mcclean2018barren}, this phenomenon was observed for circuits that form a unitary 2-design.
-Other studies connected barren plateau to various properties of circuits, including expressibility~\cite{holmes2022connecting,Yu_2024}, entanglement~\cite{ortiz2021entanglement,patti2021entanglement} and noise~\cite{wang2021noise}.
-A key quantity for diagnosing barren plateaus—and more broadly, for assessing trainability—is the variance of gradient, defined as:
+This phenomenon was related to various properties of circuits, including expressibility~\cite{mcclean2018barren,holmes2022connecting,Yu_2024}, entanglement~\cite{ortiz2021entanglement,patti2021entanglement} and noise~\cite{wang2021noise}.
+A key quantity for diagnosing barren plateaus—and more broadly, for assessing trainability—is the variance of gradient, defined as: \begin{small}